-The two shoulder buttons have the same size:
+The two shoulder buttons are the same size:

 Analog Joystick (1996)

-The first PS1 controller to use potentiometres for analog input was the Analog Joystick (SCPH-1110), released in 1996.
+The first PS1 controller to use potentiometers for analog input was the Analog Joystick (SCPH-1110), released in 1996.
 It’s quite big and a bit uncomfortable to use for games that need quick response; it’s best used on arcade flight or driving simulators.
-Ace Combat 2 and 3 support this controller, on a total of about 40 games.
+Ace Combat 2 and 3 support this controller, out of a total of about 40 games.

 The new analog mode could be turned on and off with a dedicated switch; all the original buttons are included, some of them more than once.
 The d-pad is positioned on the right stick.